Why Cape Town Is Becoming the Silicon Valley of Africa

 Corporate Innovation

 Major corporations are taking notice.
-Beyond Google’s massive infrastructure investment, companies across sectors are establishing innovation labs and development centers in Cape Town.
-They’re not just outsourcing – they’re genuinely innovating.
+Beyond Google’s massive infrastructure investment, companies across sectors are establishing innovation labs and development centres in Cape Town.
+They’re not just outsourcing – they’re genuinely innovating, leveraging the local talent and dynamic environment to develop new products and services.

 Government Support